beyg1/Mern-Mastery-Plan/README.md

 ### Step 5: Explore Deployment Strategies 🚀

-Understanding how to **deploy your MERN application** is crucial for bringing your projects to life.
+Understanding how to **Deploy MERN application** is crucial for bringing your projects to life.

 #### **Frontend (Next.js):**